trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 **Location of Object-groups**

-1. Log in to the Firewall Manager v2 using the steps in the [Firewall Manager v2](https://support.rackspace.com/how-to/firewall-manager-v2-beta) "How do I find the Firewall Manager v2 Beta?" section.
+1. Log in to the Firewall Manager v2 using the steps in the [Firewall Manager v2](https://support.rackspace.com/how-to/firewall-manager-v2) "How do I find the Firewall Manager v2?" section.

 2. Select the correct firewall from the list on the left by clicking on it.